uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 );
 ```

-Next we could insert some data:
+Let's insert some projects and some tasks:

 ```sql
 insert into project (name) values ('Learn web development'), ('Gain practical experience'), ('Have fun');